Aged Care Financial Sustainability: The Complete Guide for Providers

 Building the Financial Sustainability Roadmap

 Start with a financial sustainability assessment that benchmarks your performance against sector data across all three pillars.
 Identify the gaps that represent the largest financial impact.
 Prioritise initiatives based on impact, feasibility, and speed of return.
 Build a 12-month implementation roadmap with quarterly milestones.
-Report progress to the board using a balanced scorecard that connects financial metrics to operational and clinical outcomes.
+Report progress to the board using a balanced scorecard that connects financial metrics to operational and clinical outcomes — the board reporting KPIs for aged care framework provides a proven structure for this reporting.

 Financial sustainability in aged care is not achieved through any single initiative.
 It is the cumulative result of disciplined financial management across revenue, costs, and capital — led by a CFO who understands that in aged care, financial performance and care quality are not competing priorities.
 They are the same priority.